-A common misconception about applying foundation is that using too much of it will even out your complexion.
+A common misconception about applying foundation is that using too much of it will give you an even complexion.
 You’re wrong!
 Adding extra layers of foundation makes your face look chalky and cakey.
 Therefore, go light on your base makeup.

 4. Not Considering The Undertone Of Your Skin

 Picking the right foundation can be tricky.
 The key here is to figure out your skin’s undertone.
 Professional makeup artists say that cooler skin tones tan a pink/cinnamon shade and should go for a cooler foundation shade.
 People with warmer skin tones don’t burn easily and should opt for a foundation with a yellow undertone.
 However, if you are still unsure, get a professional consultation from a licensed and trained professional who can help you make the right makeup choice for your skin tone, skin type, and lifestyle.
 Check out this article if you want to figure out your skin’s undertone.

 4. Not Prepping Your Skin Before Applying Foundation

 Your foundation looks patchy and uneven when it clings to the dry patches on your skin.
 So, moisturize your skin and apply a face serum or a face oil before starting with your base makeup.
 Let the moisturizer settle on your skin for a few minutes.
-This will help your skin look naturally smooth.
+This will help your skin look naturally smooth and provide sheer coverage.
 You can also use a hydrating face spray to hydrate and nourish your skin.

 5. Not Applying Primer

 Don’t miss out on primer.
 Applying a primer before your makeup is a necessary step that you often overlook.
-It helps in creating a smooth texture on your skin.
+It helps in creating a smooth, blendable texture on your skin.
 This prevents your foundation from getting patchy, uneven, and blotchy.
 Focus on the areas around your nose while applying primer.
 You can also use a dry oil base prior to applying foundation to the skin for a more dewy glow and sun-kissed look.